sebhtml/biosal/Documentation/message_API.md

 # Message API

 In the actor model, everything is either an actor or a message.
-This API describe what can be done with messages.
+This API describes what can be done with messages.
 The list below only includes the functions that are useful within an actor.

 # Header